I became fascinated with the personal development world all the way back in high school.

-These are the sort of questions that wracked my brain on a daily basis.
+These are the sorts of questions that wracked my brain on a daily basis.

-I knew that I wasn’t the only one asking them too, so I decided to go find the answers, apply them to my own life, and then share those insights with other people like myself.
+And I knew that I wasn’t the only one asking them, so I decided to go find the answers, apply them to my own life, and then share those insights with people just like me.

-After struggling with my own journey of self-improvement for years, I decided to launch Enemy Of Average in 2020 to help readers make positive changes in their life.
+After struggling with my own self-improvement journey for years, I decided to launch Enemy Of Average in 2020 to help readers make positive changes in their life.

-I’ve made it my personal mission to spread simple and actionable self-improvement advice to as many people as possible.
+My goal for this site is pretty straightforward: spread simple, actionable self-improvement advice to as many people as possible.

-And yet just like all of you, I’m still a work in progress.
-There’s plenty of things that about my life that need to change, and there’s still some deep rooted insecurities that I’ve yet to address.
+And yet just like everyone else, I’m still a massive work in progress.
+There’s plenty of things that about my life that need to change, and deep rooted insecurities that I’ve yet to address.

 Let’s forge ahead and address them together!
-My hope is that you use the various resources provided on this this site to get off the self-improvement hamster wheel and start addressing the things that are keeping you stuck.
+My hope is that you use the various resources provided on this site to jump off the self-improvement hamster wheel and start addressing the things that are keeping you stuck.

 Use These Resources To Get Started:

-To help you navigate this site and find what you’re looking for, I’ve included a quick-start guide below that will help you get started.
+To help you navigate this site and find what you’re looking for, here are a few quick resources below that will help you get started.